 December 08 - A few cloudy weeks early December and some occasional strong winds on some days.
 A number of people spent a lovely Xmas Day on the beach, but the days between that and New Years Day o9 were a bit cloudier and breezy.
 New Years Day was much warmer.

 Rainy Season - You don’t generally need a mack or umbrellas in the rainy season.
 July 22nd 2008 - 8hrs of heavy rainfall in Sal, short bursts of rainfall on Maio.
 Aug 28th a tropical storm hits Cape Verde, floods in Praia and in Santa Maria.
 Many buildings on low ground flooded causing damage to furniture and electrics, not sure how much damage there was to property.
 Power went off as a result and further power cuts over the following days.
 Pumps didn't work without power so there was limited water supy to toilets and taps at times.
 Stagnant water remained in some areas as there is no drainage system!
 Some road surfaces have been dug up and are being relayed.
 Still no drainage system planned for the roads!

-predicted rain and storm followed with a bit of a break in the day, but the festival was put on hold.
-Puddles appeared everywhere with some roads
+the predicted rain and storm followed with a bit of a break in the day, but the festival was put on hold.
+Puddles appeared everywhere with

-flooded.
+some roads flooded.
 By Sunday morning the site was even worse to look at.
-The festival had been cancelled on the Saturday and there was hope they would allow
+The festival had been cancelled on the Saturday and there was hope

 More mosquitoes will be around after it has rained.
 Don’t forget mozzie repellent and bite pen.